STS-35: Mission highlights

 Issues with the pointing precision of the IPS and the sequential overheating failures of both data display units (used for pointing telescopes and operating experiments) during the mission impacted crew-aiming procedures and forced ground teams at Marshall Space Flight Center (MSFC) to aim the telescopes with fine-tuning by the flight crew.
 BBXRT-01 was directed from the outset by ground-based operators at Goddard Space Flight Center (GSFC) and was not affected.
 The X-ray telescope required little attention from the crew.
 A crew member would turn on the BBXRT and the TAPS at the beginning of operations and then turn them off when the operations concluded.
 After the telescope was activated, researchers at Goddard could "talk" to the telescope via computer.
 Before science operations began, stored commands were loaded into the BBXRT computer system.
 Then, when the astronauts positioned the Shuttle in the general direction of the source, the TAPS automatically pointed the BBXRT at the object.
 Since the Shuttle could be oriented in only one direction at a time, X-ray observations had to be coordinated carefully with ultraviolet observations.
 Despite the pointing problems, the full suite of telescopes obtained 231 observations of 130 celestial objects over a combined span of 143 hours.
 Science teams at Marshall and Goddard estimated that 70% of the mission objectives were completed.
 ASTRO-1 was the first shuttle mission controlled in part from the Spacelab Mission Operations Control facility at MSFC in Huntsville, Alabama.

-During the flight, the crew experienced trouble dumping waste water due to a blocked waste water line, but managed to compensate using spare containers.
-Problems also affected one RCC thruster and an onboard text and graphics teleprinter used for receiving flight plan updates.
+During the flight, the crew experienced trouble dumping waste water due to a blocked waste water line, but they managed to compensate using spare containers.
+Problems also affected one of the RCC thruster and an onboard text and graphics teleprinter which was used for receiving flight plan updates.